Tech-Support/Peripeteia/readme.md

 * Have a way to get from the boat to the shore
 * Add ability to choose spawn point
 * Add a "use" and "give" command
-	^impement use of "use" cmmd with rope and lifeline pegs at "west_deck"
+	^implement use of "use" cmmd with rope and lifeline pegs at "west_deck"
+* fix jungle_ne description